LucasPilla/Tic-Tac-Toe/README.md

 3. Run the game: `python main.py`

 ## References
-- All graphical assets were taken from [Facoch/Music-TicTacToe-Pygame](https://github.com/Facoch/Music-TicTacToe-Pygame), a project that was built on top of this repository.
+- All graphical assets were taken from [Facoch/Music-TicTacToe-Pygame](https://github.com/Facoch/Music-TicTacToe-Pygame), an amazing project that was built on top of this repository.